Jialing-Huang/sidenav/README.md

 # Sidenav

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.The project is a demo of simple sidenav

 ## Development server